eliasylonen/genuichat/README.md

 - Generate select boxes and other input elements
 - Improve OpenAI API key requesting UI
 - UI regeneration on new messages
+- Stretchable and hideable side panel with mobile support

 ## Testing
 1. Download or `git clone` the project